 As for the cologne, it is all a matter of preference.
-If you want to have a fragrance that lasts more than the time it takes you out of the bathroom, dress into your work clothes, and go out into the world, then use a cologne.
+If you want a fragrance that lasts longer than it takes you out of the bathroom, dress into your work clothes, and go out into the world, then use a cologne.

 Otherwise, stick with an aftershave.
 Your mug will thank you for it.

-And when you do, choose an organic aftershave one with natural ingredients like ours here in Naked Armor.
-It does not contain any synthetic ingredients, hence ensuring that it is excellent for all skin types.
+And when you do, choose an organic aftershave with natural ingredients like ours here in Naked Armor.
+It does not contain synthetic ingredients, ensuring that it is excellent for all skin types.
 Check them out below and Add to Cart.

 Watch our YouTube video on the difference between aftershave and cologne.